Crimes Act 1961

 The Crimes Act 1961 is an act of New Zealand Parliament that forms a leading part of the criminal law in New Zealand.
 It repeals the Crimes Act 1908, itself a successor of the Criminal Code Act 1893.
 Most crimes in New Zealand are created by the Crimes Act, but some are created elsewhere.
 All common law offences are abolished by section 9, as are all offences against acts of the British Parliaments, but section 20 saves the old common law defences where they are not specifically altered.

 The Crimes Act is administered by the Ministry of Justice.
 The act has 14 parts dealing with various issues including jurisdiction, punishments, "matters of justification and excuse", crimes against the public order, crimes affecting the administration of law and justice, "crimes against morality and decency, sexual crimes, and crimes against public welfare", "crimes against the person", property crimes, and "threatening, conspiring, and attempting to commit offences."
 Over the years, the legislation has been amended by several new acts, including the Homosexual Law Reform Act 1986, the Prostitution Reform Act 2003, the Crimes (Substituted Section 59) Amendment Act 2007 ("anti-smacking law"), the Crimes Amendment Act (No 2) 2008, and the Abortion Legislation Act 2020.

 Key provisions

 Punishments (Part 2)

 Section 13 of the Crimes Act states that the powers of the courts under other acts will not be affected by the Crimes Act.
 The sections relating to the death penalty and putting under bond have been repealed.
+In 2026, legislation dealing with labour exploitation, sexual exploitation and human trafficking were strengthened and updated.
+The language around "unauthorised migrants" was also updated to include both not possessing legal documents required by the state and documents obtained by fraud, deception and forgery.

 Section 17 bans solitary confinement as a form of punishment.
 Section 19 empowers the High Courts to impose fines.

+Sections 35 to 56 were amended in 2026 to strengthen citizen's arrest powers in the defence of property and preventing escape by alleged offenders.